HectorHHZ/HectorHHZ.github.io/_pages/about.md

 Open-Source Resources
 ======

 - Built an **open-source/general [framework](https://github.com/HectorHHZ/Adjacent_Leader_Dencentralized_SGD)** for anyone interested in distributed machine learning.
-Using this framework, you can implement any centralized/ decentralized, synchronous/ asynchronous distributed SGD algorithms.
+Using this framework, you can implement any centralized/ decentralized, synchronous/ asynchronous distributed SGD algorithms when models fit into a single machine.
 In addition, this framework provides you a continent way to fulfill any network topology for decentralized SGD.
 - Build an **open-source [website](https://github.com/HectorHHZ/NYU-Course-Schedule)** for NYU EECS/DS community and help **150+** NYU students **each semester**.
 This website summary the open-source courses in NYU EECS/DS, provide links and repositories for each course, list the workload, and provide course experiences for reference.
 Anyone from the NYU community is welcome to fork and contribute!